Inqnuam/esbuild-plugin-handlebars/README.md

 # esbuild-plugin-handlebars

-> **This is a fork of [https://github.com/Inqnuam/esbuild-plugin-handlebars](https://github.com/Inqnuam/esbuild-plugin-handlebars) and should be deprecated as soon as [https://github.com/Inqnuam/esbuild-plugin-handlebars/pull/2](https://github.com/Inqnuam/esbuild-plugin-handlebars/pull/2) is merged.**
+> **This is a fork of [https://github.com/Inqnuam/esbuild-plugin-handlebars](https://github.com/Inqnuam/esbuild-plugin-handlebars)**.
+>
+> It adds two modifications:
+> 1. Support for Handlebars partials
+> 2. All Handlebars helpers are registered at runtime so they are also available within partials.

 > an [esbuild](https://github.com/evanw/esbuild) plugin to handle ... handlebars!